Carnival (The Cardigans song)

-"Carnival" is a pop song by Swedish band the Cardigans.
-It was released in 1995 as the first single from their second album Life.
-It gave the group their first appearance on the UK Singles Chart, reaching number 72 in June 1995.
+"Carnival" is a song by Swedish band the Cardigans.
+It was released in March 1995 by Trampolene and Stockholm Records as the first single from their second album, Life (1995).
+The song gave the group their first appearance on the UK Singles Chart, reaching number 72 in June 1995.
 After their next single, a re-issue of "Sick & Tired", reached the top 40, "Carnival" was re-pressed and reached a peak of number 35.
 This release also peaked at number 44 in the Netherlands, becoming the band's first single to chart there.
+The accompanying music video was directed by Swedish-based director Matt Broadley.

 "Carnival" was the first released material by the Cardigans on which Nina Persson received a writing credit, on this occasion alongside bassist Magnus Svenningsson whom she would later supersede as the group's primary lyricist.
 The song concerns the narrator's unrequited love for a boy, and mentions a "carnival" (the description actually appears to refer to a funfair) which the narrator would like to attend with the boy but does not go because he never responds to her.
-The song's verses include the sound of what appears to be a hammond organ.

-The single's B sides were a cover of Ozzy Osbourne's "Mr Crowley", one of several Osbourne and Black Sabbath cover versions released by the group; and "Emmerdale", an instrumental which shared its name with their previous album, but did not appear on it.
+The single's B-sides are a cover of Ozzy Osbourne's "Mr Crowley", one of several Osbourne and Black Sabbath cover versions released by the group; and "Emmerdale", an instrumental which shared its name with their previous album, but did not appear on it.

 Critical reception

 James Masterton for Dotmusic wrote, "It's in a similar vein to their last hit; light, almost fluffy jazz-pop that sounds gorgeous but is unlikely to bring them a major hit just yet."

-Music video

-The accompanying music video of "Carnival" was directed by Swedish-based director Matt Broadley.
+Holly Hernandez from Melody Maker noted its "frothy stimulation".
+John Mulvey from NME said the song "is blessed with a budget-flight-down-to-Rio bubbliness — imagine The Sugarcubes playing Swing Out Sister's greatest hits — that makes it oddly irresistible.
+Also, it shames me to report, the xylophone solo is pretty damned smart."
+Another NME editor, Mark Beaumont, found that it "takes a vibe-surfing bus tour around Parisian tourist spots".

+Mark Sutherland from Smash Hits gave "Carnival" a top score of five out of five and named it Best New Single, writing, "...they've just written the perfect pop song.
+Xylophones and guitars tinkle merrily, Nina coos Come on and love me now, every male on the planet goes Oh, alright then, and the whole world thinks Sod school/work for a game of soldiers and nips off to the coast for a bossa nova beach party.
+Last one in's a rotten egg!"